 Amazon refuses to appear before India panel on data privacy -lawmaker

-NEW DELHI, Oct 23 (Reuters) - Representatives of Amazon.com Inc AMZN.O in India have refused to appear before a parliamentary panel reviewing the country's privacy bill, an Indian lawmaker said on Friday, an allegation the U.S. commerce giant said was a result of a misunderstanding.
+NEW DELHI, Oct 23 (Reuters) - Representatives of Amazon.com Inc AMZN.O in India have refused to appear before a parliamentary panel reviewing the country's privacy bill and that could lead to "coercive action" against the U.S. e-commerce giant, an Indian lawmaker said on Friday.

 "Amazon is doing huge business in India ...
 If it doesn't appear before the committee, coercive action may be initiated against it," said Lekhi, without explaining what the action could be.